-It's not much fun updating the template to test our custom pipe.
+It’s not much fun updating the template to test the custom pipe.

 Angular looks for changes to data-bound values through a change detection process that runs after every DOM event: every keystroke, mouse move, timer tick, and server response.
 This could be expensive.
 Angular strives to lower the cost whenever possible and appropriate.

-Angular picks a simpler, faster change detection algorithm when we use a pipe.
-Let's see how.
+Angular picks a simpler, faster change detection algorithm when you use a pipe.

-The component in our next example uses the default, aggressive change detection strategy to monitor and update
+In the next example, the component uses the default, aggressive change detection strategy to monitor and update

 its display of every hero in the